 Knitbone Pepper Ghost Dog: Book 3

-Knitbone Pepper Ghost Dog and a Horse called Moon
+Knitbone Pepper Ghost Dog: A Horse called Moon

 Knitbone Pepper's beloved owner Winnie is fascinated by the stars after Knitbone digs up an ancient telescope.
 So when a heartbroken ghost horse asks for help finding her owner - a world-famous astronomer - Knitbone looks to the skies for a dazzling answer...